whisthq/whist/client-applications/new-application/README.md

 First, go to `node_modules/builder-util-runtime/out/httpExecutor.js`, and change the timeout on Line 319 from `60 * 1000` to `60 * 1000 * 1000`.
 This is necessary to avoid timeout errors for connection in the production application.

-## CI
+## Continous Integration

 This repository has basic continuous integration through GitHub Actions.
-For every commit to `dev`, `staging`, or `master`, and for every PR that is opened, CI will attempt to build the bundled application on Windows-64bit, macOS-64bit, and Linux-64bit.
+For every PR to `dev`, `staging`, or `master`, GitHub Actions will attempt to build the bundled application on Windows-64bit, macOS-64bit, and Linux-64bit.
 It will upload these builds to the GitHub Releases tab with a version identifier corresponding to the current git ref (eg. branch) and the current date.

 New builds from the `dev` will also be pushed out on the `testing` channel.

 Moreover, new builds from [fractalcomputers/protocol](https://github.com/fractalcomputers/protocol) will trigger builds in this repository on their corresponding branch (or on `dev` if there is no appropriate corresponding branch).
 Similarly, new protocol builds on `dev` will also trigger a new build to be sent out on the `testing` channel.

-Additionally, [style](#styling) checks will be run by CI.
+Additionally, [style](#Styling) checks will be run to verify that you formatted your code via Prettier.
 You should make sure that all tests pass under the Actions tab.

 ## Styling

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Prettier](https://prettier.io/) before making any PRs.
-You may find a variety of tutorial online for your personal setup.
-You can always run Prettier via the command-line by running `yarn format`.
+We have [pre-commit hooks](https://pre-commit.com/) with Prettier support installed on this project, which you can initialize by first installing pre-commit via `pip install pre-commit` and then running `pre-commit install` to instantiate the hooks for Prettier.

+You can always run Prettier directly from a terminal by typing `yarn format`, or you can install it directly within your IDE by via the following instructions:

 ### [VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

-Launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter.
+Launch VS Code Quick Open (Ctrl+P/Cmd+P), paste the following command, and press enter.

 ```
 ext install esbenp.prettier-vscode